 2.2.
 Write and publicly communicate an environmental policy.

 2.3.
 Develop and update annually a section on the company’s public website presenting an overview of the Green Marine program and the participant’s latest performance results.

 Note: Green Marine offers assistance to participants in developing the content.

 3.1.
 At least 2 of the participant’s eligible terminals or operating sites (stevedoring companies) or shipyards are Green Marine participants.

 Note: Not applicable if the company operates only one eligible terminal or site.

 3.2.
 Implement an internal or external audit at least every 5 years to verify the environmental compliance of all operations.

 3.3.
 Actively participate in social and/or environmental community activities every year (e.g. shoreline clean-up operations, tree-planting campaigns, scholarships, educational activities, open-house, port days, etc.).

-Note: Active participation is defined as the provision of support by the company, whether through financial means, human resources and/or material/equipment.
+Note: Active participation is defined as the provision of support by the participant, whether through financial means, human resources and/or material/equipment.

 4.1.
 50 % of the participant’s eligible terminals, operating sites (stevedoring companies) or shipyards are Green Marine participants.

 Note: Not applicable if the company operates only one or two eligible terminals or sites.

 4.2.
-Attain an average that is equivalent to level 3 with respect to the environmental program’s performance indicators.
+Attain an average that is equivalent to level 3 with respect to the program’s performance indicators.

 AND fulfill at least 2 of the following criteria:

 4.4.
 Implement an environmental management system (EMS).
 Example: ISO 14000.

-Note: At level 4, certification is not mandatory if the company can demonstrate that all the elements of an environmental management system are in place.
+Note: At level 4, certification is not mandatory if the participant can demonstrate that all the elements of an environmental management system are in place.
 At level 5, certification is mandatory.
-If the company is not certified, it must implement four other measures among 4.3 to 4.9 to achieve level 5.
+If the company is not certified, it must implement four other measures among 4.3. to 4.9. to achieve level 5.

 4.5.
 Publish an annual report providing details of the participant’s environmental performance.